tomasrpons/credit_qualification/index.md

 And with this transformations, we end our data preprocessing

 ## Model Selection
-We all know learning from any test set is a huge mistake that will compromise the precission of our estimations of performance.
+We all know learning from any test set is a huge mistake that will compromise the precision of our estimations of performance.
 That is why we will separate even further our train set into validation train and validation test sets.

 ```python